Forget the old myths about housebreaking

 The same should be said as to your first reaction when you actually catch them in the act of urinating or defecating.
 Do not get mad.
 Quickly, but calmly, pick them up and without raising your voice sternly say "No." Carry them outside or to their papers.
 They are going to be excited, but stay there with them a while and if they finish the job, reward them with simple praise like "Good Dog."

-Remember, though the housebreaking process may get frustrating at times - especially the times cleaning up the occasional accident - be patient and stay calm.
+Remember, though the housebreaking process may get frustrating at times - especially cleaning up the occasional accident - be patient and stay calm.
 If you want housebreaking to go quickly, regardless of the method you use, follow these simple tips and try to spend as much time as possible with your puppy.